 Bad breath is common and will disappear as healing occurs.
 Two to three days following surgery, white, possible hard tissue may be seen in the surgical site.
 This signifies normal, healing tissue.
 Complete healing of the extraction site may take several weeks.

 Sutures will resorb or fall out on their own.
 It is normal for a suture to come out on the day of surgery.
-If bleeding occurs because the sutures have fallen out, bite on gauze to apply pressure as described on the first page.
+If bleeding occurs because the sutures have fallen out, bite on gauze to apply pressure as described above.

 Foods to Drink and Eat While Numb